Jay-Idrees/UPenn-CyberSecurity-Assessment-of-Security-Culture/readme.md

 Answer:

 - Lost or stolen devices

-            According to research from Ponemon Institute, 39% of the study participants reported that their organizations had a data security breach, which was a consequence of a stolen device.
+-  According to research from Ponemon Institute, 39% of the study participants reported that their organizations had a data security breach, which was a consequence of a stolen device.

-        - Malware
+- Malware introduction into the network from the personal devices

 In 2012 Jupitor Networks reported a 155% increase in the malacious software developed by hackers for mobile devices, specifically Android (Increase by 3325%)

 - Identity theft via weak links in the Friends and Family The US Treasury Department's Financial Crimes Enforcement Network found that in about 27% of the suspicious activity reports, the person victim of the identity theft knew the suspected thief who was usually a famiy member, friend, acquaintance or an employee working in a victim's home.